 - Thoughts or expressions of suicide or self destructive behavior

 In children it is important to keep in mind that an increase in irritability or even complaints of boredom may be more noticeable than sadness.
 Children also may have more physical complaints, particularly if the child does not have the habit of talking about how he or she feels.
-Talk of suicide or not wanting to be alive can be difficult to interpret, so it must be take seriously and brought immediately to a doctors attention.
+Talk of suicide or not wanting to be alive can be difficult to interpret, so it must be take seriously and brought immediately to a mental health professional's attention.

 Different types of depression have different patterns of improvement.
-Dysthymia tends to be less severe but longer lasting.
+Persistent Depressive Disorder tends to be less severe but longer lasting.
 Major depression may improve by itself, but if left untreated, it can be very severe.
 When they are depressed, children may lose friends and family members, and fall behind at school.
 Depressed children are more likely to try drugs or get into other trouble.
 What’s worse, untreated depression can progress lead youth to think about suicide.
 It is also important to note that, once someone has one episode of depression, they are more likely to get depressed in the future.

 When possible, treatment for depression childhood depression should include both psychotherapy and medication.
 In milder forms of depression, it is reasonable to start with a psychotherapy, but treatment with a medication and psychotherapy should be considered for moderate to severe forms of major depression.
 Before starting treatment, a doctor will discuss it’s risks and benefits, as well as how the treatment should be monitored.